icopy-site/awesome/docs/awesome/awesome-go.md

 * [go-tools/multithreading](https://github.com/nikhilsaraf/go-tools) - Manage a pool of goroutines using this lightweight library with a simple API.
 * [go-trylock](https://github.com/subchen/go-trylock) - TryLock support on read-write lock for Golang.
 * [go-waitgroup](https://github.com/pieterclaerhout/go-waitgroup) - Like `sync.WaitGroup` with error handling and concurrency control.
+* [goccm](https://github.com/zenthangplus/goccm) - Go Concurrency Manager package limits the number of goroutines that allowed to run concurrently.
 * [gohive](https://github.com/loveleshsharma/gohive) - A highly performant and easy to use Goroutine pool for Go.
 * [gollback](https://github.com/vardius/gollback) - asynchronous simple function utilities, for managing execution of closures and callbacks.
 * [GoSlaves](https://github.com/themester/GoSlaves) - Simple and Asynchronous Goroutine pool library.